raspy135/Qun-synthesizer/README.md

   * Originally designed for smart speaker.
 Qun synthesizer uses it to archive affordable pricing.

 * **Analog Modeling engine**
   * The analog modeling engine is **an original, made from scratch**.
-It uses advanced argorithms for great organic sound.
+It uses advanced algorithms for great organic sound.
 The engine is not a copy of one of classic synths, it is designed to make a modern sound.
   * It utilizes every single clock of ESP32's CPU power.
   * Ultra low latency around  < 1ms.
 (Sound latency.
 Total latency varies by connecting method.)
 The low latency can be archived because it does only sound processing, it doesn't need extra buffer for unexpected CPU use like PC.
   * All analog modeling engine parameters can be configured through MIDI.